yar123yar/Car-Analysis/README.md

 # Overview

 This project focuses on analyzing car data using Python, SQL, and Power BI to derive meaningful insights and create an interactive dashboard.
-The dataset initially contained missing values, which were handled through web scraping based on VIN codes and year information.
-The cleaned and processed data was then used for visualization in Power BI.
+The dataset contains over 500,000 records,and the analysis aims to derive insights from various attributes such as vehicle specifications, pricing trends, and availability.

 # Technologies Used